CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 #### Binary Alignment Rules

-Due to the possibility of 64-bit data types, this extension requires that each `bufferView` is aligned to a multiple of 8 bytes for efficient reads.
+Due to the possibility of 64-bit data types, each `bufferView` must be aligned to a multiple of 8 bytes for efficient reads.
 This alignment requirement is always measured from the start of the binary file.
 This alignment requirement only applies to the start of each bufferView used for metadata.

 To meet this alignment requirement, padding or other data must go between the `bufferView`s so that each starts on an 8-byte boundary.